 This guide was originally published in March 2014 and is updated annually; the date of the most recent update appears above.

 Inside Fenway Park

-Other cities’ stadiums serve everything from Cheeto-lotes and Coney dog egg rolls to pierogi hot dogs and s’mores bread pudding.
-Fenway Park keeps things a little more low-key — well, if putting lobster on everything is low-key — with its new menu additions each year.
+Baseball stadiums in other cities serve everything from Cheeto-lotes and Coney dog egg rolls to pierogi hot dogs and s’mores bread pudding.
+Fenway Park keeps things a little more low-key.
+Here’s a cheat sheet on where to find some popular concessions.

 - Kids’ meals: Find especially kid-friendly meals on the Big Concourse, Gate E Concourse, First Base Concourse, and Visitor’s Clubhouse Area.

 - Lobster rolls: Gate D Concourse, Pavilion Level, Jersey Street.

 - Soft Serve: All over the place, including the First Base Deck, Big Concourse, Home Plate Concourse, Coca Cola Deck, Pavilion Level, and Gate E Concourse.

 There are plenty in the neighborhood; here are just a few to try.

 - Bleacher Bar: On the site of the former away team’s batting cage, it’s situated under the bleachers with a view of the field (limited during games — a glass garage door comes down), but no game ticket is required, so this is a good way to be inside Fenway without paying the big bucks.
 Enter on Lansdowne Street.
 The menu is mostly focused on sandwiches, along with some typical comfort food snacks.
 Open year-round.
 82A Lansdowne Street

 - Cask ‘n Flagon: Fenway’s quintessential sports bar, right in the heart of the action, where it’s been for over 50 years.
 There’s plenty of comfort food, including burgers, barbecue, and more.
 62 Brookline Avenue